Passenger from evacuated Madrid plane tests negative for Ebola

-MADRID (Reuters) - Spain said on Friday all four suspected Ebola cases hospitalised on Thursday, including a Nigerian passenger taken from an evacuated plane by police-escorted ambulance, have tested negative for the deadly disease.
+MADRID, Oct 17 (Reuters) - The Nigerian passenger who was taken to a Madrid hospital from an Air France plane by police-escorted ambulance over fears he was suffering from Ebola has tested negative for the disease, the Spanish government said on Friday.

-The three other people were a priest who had recently been in Liberia, a man recently in Sierra Leone who tested positive for malaria and a person who traveled in the same ambulance as Teresa Romero, Spain’s only known Ebola sufferer.
+Another person also admitted to hospital with a fever on Thursday had also initially tested negative for the virus, the government said.
+This person had traveled in the same ambulance as Teresa Romero, Spain’s only known Ebola sufferer.

+The cases are two of four people hospitalised with suspected Ebola symptoms on Thursday including the passenger on the Air France plane who developed tremors and prompted Spanish authorities to evacuate the plane.

 Spain is on high alert for the disease after Romero, a nurse who cared for two Ebola-infected priests before they died, became the first person to contract the virus outside West Africa.
 She is gravely ill but stable.

-Although all four people tested negative for the disease initially, they must have another test within 72 hours in order to be given the all clear, the government said.
+Although the two people tested negative for the disease initially, they must have another test within 72 hours in order to be given the all clear, the government said.

 Nearly 4,500 people have died in the current outbreak, practically all of them in West Africa, out of a total of 8,997 confirmed, probable, and suspected cases have been reported in seven countries.